In this blog, Maintain a Joke File, I’ll show how to take all those jokes, bits, and funny thoughts and organize them so you can find them later.

 Now living in a digital world you have programs or apps options for maintaining a joke and routine file.
 I personally use the Evernote app.
 (I’m not an affiliate or sponsor.
 I happen to really use this app.)

 Evernote can record your funny thoughts by typing or voice to text, and so much more.
-You can use it on a smart phone, tablet, computer and even a Moleskine notebook (whatever the fuck that is.)
+You can use it on a smart phone, tablet, computer and even a Moleskine notebook (whatever that is.)
 No more need for scraps of paper or post-it notes.
 The feature I like best is that all your devices can sync so you’ll have just one consistent collection of notes.

 You can also use Evernote to audio record your shows so you can review and revise them whenever it’s convenient to you.
 This app is excellent for comedians.
 It has so many other features.
 If you’d like more info on Evernote read this article One App to Rule Them All: 30 Ways Evernote Can Improve Your Life.
 (Also, not affiliated.)